-Mark Birrell joined the Infrastructure Australia Council in 2008 and assumed the post of Chairman of the new IA Board in September 2014.
-Mr Birrell, a lawyer by training, has extensive experience in the industry.
-His current roles include being Chairman of Port of Melbourne Corporation, Regis Health Care Limited and PostSuper Pty.
-Ltd. He was Chairman of Infrastructure Partnerships Australia from 2005 until 2013 and national leader of the infrastructure group at Minter Ellison from 2002 to 2012.
-From 1992 to 1999, Mr Birrell held a Cabinet position in Victoria as Minister for Major Projects and as Minister for Industry, Science and Technology.
+Mark Birrell joined the Infrastructure Australia Council at its inception in 2008 and was appointed Chairman of the new Infrastructure Australia Board in September 2014.
+Mr Birrell, a lawyer by training, has deep public policy and industry experience.
+His current roles include being Chairman of Regis Health Care Limited, the Australian Payments Council and PostSuper Pty.
+Ltd. He was previously Chairman of the Port of Melbourne Corporation (2011-16), founding Chairman of Infrastructure Partnerships Australia (2005-13) and national leader of the infrastructure group at Minter Ellison (2002-12).
+Previously, Mr Birrell held Cabinet positions in Victoria as Minister for Major Projects and as Minister for Industry, Science and Technology.

-He holds Bachelor of Economics and Bachelor of Laws degrees and has been admitted to practise as a barrister and solicitor.
-In 2014 he was awarded an honorary Doctor of Laws by Monash University
+He holds Bachelor of Economics and Bachelor of Laws degrees and is a Fellow of the Australian Institute of Company Directors.
+In 2014 he was awarded an honorary Doctor of Laws by Monash University.

 Mr Blood has a Masters of Business Administration from London Business School and a Bachelor of Engineering from the University of Ballarat in Victoria.